Is the AIGP worth it? An honest assessment

 Who it is not worth it for

 It is less worth it if you are looking for a credential you can add quickly without building the underlying capability.
-The exam is scenario-based and tests applied judgement, so it resists shortcut preparation, and the career value comes from actually being able to do governance work, not from the line on your CV.
+The exam is scenario-based and tests applied judgment, so it resists shortcut preparation, and the career value comes from being able to do the governance work, not from the line on your CV.
 If your role has no realistic connection to AI governance, risk, or compliance, the credential will not create demand that the role does not already imply.

-The real costs, honestly
+The real costs

 There are three costs, and being clear about them up front avoids surprises.